 <Due to the recent US State Department Travel Warning, the previous time/travel in El Salvador has been changed to Costa Rica for the 2013-14 academic year.>

-Indigenous cosmovisions, the role of religion in social change, legacies of armed struggles, community organizing and engagement, and the impact of globalization and immigration
+- Indigenous cosmovisions, the role of religion in social change, legacies of armed struggle, community organizing and engagement, and the impact of globalization and immigration

-Diverse approaches to economic, environmental, and social justice
+- Diverse approaches to environmental conservation, sustainability, economic issues, and social justice.

 Students will take the following four courses (each worth 4 semester credits):